IdeaMfa/hobbyProjects/README.md

 # hobbyProjects
- This repository includes my hobby projects.
+ This repository includes my hobby projects, and studies.